coralogix/terraform-provider-coralogix/docs/resources/dashboard.md

 Required:

 - `query` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--id--definition--pie_chart--query))
 - `unit` (String) The unit of the gauge.
-Can be one of ["microseconds" "euro_cents" "euro" "kibytes" "milliseconds" "bytes" "kbytes" "mbytes" "bytes_iec" "gibytes" "gbytes" "mibytes" "usd_cents" "usd" "none" "percent" "seconds"].
+Can be one of ["microseconds" "kbytes" "mbytes" "gbytes" "kibytes" "gibytes" "usd" "none" "milliseconds" "bytes_iec" "usd_cents" "percent" "bytes" "euro_cents" "euro" "seconds" "mibytes"].

 Optional: